 AI brings a plethora of innovative solutions that ease the task of finance and accounting professionals.
 Machine Learning, Natural Language Processing, and interactive chatbots have altered the operational landscape of finance professionals.
 AI-powered technology is gradually taking over specialized duties like decision-making, financial modeling, and financial analysis, not just the repetitive and mundane tasks.

 The pie chart below illustrates a survey conducted on the Fintech respondents.
 The companies revealed that 40% of the time, they use AI for managing deposits and lending activities, while 25% of the time, AI is used for marketing activities.

 When I talk about AI applications in finance, I don’t want to restrict the discussion to financial institutions or the banking industry.
 Even the FP&A and F&A verticals of companies from other industries have begun to adopt AI for various business functions.

 Tax professionals, who need specialized skills to stay abreast with a nation’s regulatory requirements, are also increasingly using AI for finance.
 AI can transform the required data and make it more credible.

 According to PwC, Microsoft uses machine learning and intelligent process automation (IPA) in analytics that performs real-time sales reviews to ensure resellers’ compliance with the Foreign Corrupt Practices Act.
-Citigroup developed robotic process automation (RPA), NLP tools, data visualization to automate processes traditionally performed by business analysts such as financial reporting and generate management commentary on financial results.
+Citigroup developed robotic process automation (RPA), NLP tools, and data visualization to automate processes traditionally performed by business analysts, such as financial reporting and generating management commentary on financial results.